Josephtamhk/UnityPhysXPlugin/README.md

 1. Make sure `where swig` (`which swig` for Windows) points to your newly built swig.
 (Set PATH variable)

 ### On Windows
-1. Store a copy the previously generated .cs files in Wrapper somewhere.
-We will only be replacing `NativePINVOKE.cs`!
+1. Store a copy of the previously generated .cs files in Wrapper somewhere.
+We will need most of it later.
 1. Add the `-monoaotcompat` flag to your `CMAKE_SWIG_FLAGS` (`set(CMAKE_SWIG_FLAGS ${CMAKE_SWIG_FLAGS} -namespace NVIDIA.PhysX -nodefaultctor -monoaotcompat)`)
 1. Generate and build the VS2017 solution as usual.
-You will only need the generated `NativePINVOKE.cs` file.
-Store that somewhere.

-If you desire to use the C# dll.
-Build the C# project with the .cs files in the Wrapper folder from the previous build, replacing only `NativePINVOKE.cs` from the new build.
+(It might fail, but the required files should have been generated.)
+Store the resulting Wrapper folder seperately and copy it over to your macOS partition.

 ### Back to macOS
 1. Here, we're only building the NVIDIA.Physx.Native.dylib library, but with the `-monoaotcompat` flag added to the `CMAKE_SWIG_FLAGS`.
 1. Follow the above instructions to get the native library.
-1. In your Unity project, replace the native library along with the `NativePINVOKE.cs` file.
-Done!
+1. In your Unity project (with the previous non-IL2CPP Wrapper), replace these files with the Wrapper .cs files that we just generated.
+    - NativePINVOKE.cs
+    - All files that end with \*Callback.cs (such as PxErrorCallback.cs)
+1. In those \*Callback.cs files, find in files to replace calls to `Dispose()` with `destroy()` to be compatible with the sample code.
+1. Done!
+Whew!

 Hints gathered along the way:
 - https://github.com/swig/swig/pull/1262